How to start your own campaign

 There are thousands of charities, organisations and individuals who want to change the world, so make sure to do a bit of research to see if there’s anyone else working to achieve something similar – you might be able to get involved.

 Be sure to check petition websites, like change.org or the Parliament Petitions website, as well as taking a look at what campaigns relevant charities or pressure groups are currently running.
 You can also see what MPs have said about your issue in Parliament by searching the topic here.

 Getting involved with a larger group can sometimes give you more leverage for achieving your end goal.
 They might already have ongoing campaigns that they need support on, so don’t hesitate to get in touch and offer some help!

 Equally, if your campaign is unique then great!
 It gives you the opportunity to shape the outcome more directly.

-3. Think about what action you want to achieve.
+Step 3: Think about what you want to achieve.

 This is very important, the best campaigns have a focused vision for what they want to achieve.

 For example, if you care about removing plastic waste from the sea, your campaign objective could be to get supermarkets to commit to reducing their plastic packaging bu at least 30% by 2020.